enchant97/hasty-paste/docs/index.md

 # Home
-Welcome to the Paste Bin docs.
+Welcome to the Hasty Paste docs.

-## What Is A Paste Bin?
+## What Is A Hasty Paste?
 It is a place to quickly paste some text and share it.
 Mostly used for sharing debug logs and such to help developers provide tech support.
+The project aims to be both fast and minimal.

 ## Features
 - Quickly paste and save, to share some text